 Turning organic Pins into ads on Pinterest

-As you know your organic Pins already drive clicks and engagement, you increase the chances of your Pinterest Ads getting results.
+As you know, your organic Pins already drive clicks and engagement, so you increase the chances of your Pinterest Ads getting results.
 Plus, it’s easy to repurpose existing Pins into ads, saving time and resources.

 6. Get verified